paddy-r/PSD-Analyser/README.md

 - If you're unsure, please contact me

 ## References

+*Note on history and previous implementation*
+- The concepts behind *PSD Analyser* were developed during research that led to the production of references (1) and (2).
+Please refer to those for more details and examples.

 (1) Rice HP, Fairweather M, Peakall J, Hunter TN, Mahmoud B and Biggs SR (2015), *Constraints on the functional form of the critical deposition velocity in solid–liquid pipe flow at low solid volume fractions*, Chemical Engineering Science **126** 759-770, DOI: https://doi.org/10.1016/j.ces.2014.12.039